-Effective July 1, 2006, a booster dose of Tdap vaccine is required for all children entering the 6th grade, if at least five years have passed since the last dose of tetanus-containing vaccine.
+Effective July 1, 2014, a booster dose of Tdap vaccine is required for all children entering the 6th grade.
 This is mandated by the state of Virginia.
 Students cannot start the 6th grade until they have the Tdap booster.

 Students registering for 6th grade are required to have a Diphtheria, Tetanus, and Pertussis vaccine (Tdap) vaccination prior to registration.
 Parents must bring proof of vaccination to registration.
 Students will not be allowed to complete registration unless they had the vaccination.